HarishGuragol/Sockets/README.md

 Client usually requests data from server.

 # Server
-Server side is used to process the data recevied from client/user processes it and sends back the result or the required data.
+Server is used to process the data recevied from client/user processes it and sends back the result or the required data.